-The Aga Khan Health Services (AKHS) provides healthcare in 25 health centres and over 125 health posts in Badakhshan province.
-AKHS also manages the main government provincial hospitals in Bamyan and Badakhshan and three government community midwifery schools in Bamyan, Badakhshan and Baghlan.
+The Aga Khan Health Services (AKHS) provides healthcare in 41 health centres and over 391 health posts in Badakhshan province.
+AKHS also manages the main government provincial hospitals in Bamyan and Badakhshan, along with two community midwifery schools in Bamyan and two community nursing schools in Badakhshan and Baghlan.

 Many health care facilities were damaged in the wars of the last quarter century, and needed to be restored, but there were also many locations which had never had formal health care.
 In 2002, AKDN began a programme to focus on building a health care delivery system.
 This system included the construction of basic health centres – often in locations which had never had such a facility.
 The work, organised by the shura, the village council, and supported by the Aga Khan Foundation, is carried out by village labourers.
 Most of the centres consist of two observation or treatment rooms, a training room, pharmacy, laboratory, kitchen, a residence for staff, a pit latrine and bathroom.

 The Basic Health Centres are only one component of a four-tiered approach.
 In the first tier, Community Health Workers, who are volunteers working out of Health Posts manned by one male and one female, are trained to provide health education, administer and advise on treatment for minor ailments and identify diseases for referral to Basic Health Centres.
 They are trained, supervised and given basic provisions by AKDN and remunerated by the communities served.